2017 Beckton acid attack: Criticism of media coverage and police response

 Jameel Muhktar criticised the initial lack of media coverage and the framing of the incident.
 Muhktar told Channel 4 News that "If this was an Asian guy like myself, going up to an English couple in a car and acid attacking them, I know for a fact and the whole country knows that it would be classed as a terror attack".
 He suggested the incident may have been motivated by Islamophobia and as revenge for recent terrorist attacks in the UK.

 Resham Khan reported that the Metropolitan Police took "several days" to take any statement from her and that the London Ambulance Service "took too long" to arrive; with the victims being driven to hospital by a bystander.

-In an article for The Independent, Sufyan Ismail was critical of the media coverage of the incident, noting most mainstream media failed to cover the incident or "at best relegated it to a minor story".
+In an article for The Independent, Sufyan Ismail was critical of the media coverage of the incident, stating most mainstream media failed to cover the incident or "at best relegated it to a minor story".
 Ismail suggested that had the roles of the victims and perpetrator been reversed the case would have been headline news.
 He compared the acid attack to violent hate-murders of Muslims that had received little coverage in contrast with the murder of Jo Cox or that of Lee Rigby.